dcreutz/SQM-Visualizer/README.md

 ## Large numbers of SQMs

-If you have data files for more than about five SQMs, you may wish to take advantage of the [configuration option](config.MD) to only enable some of them and have a dropdown list allowing the user to select which subset are displayed in the chart.
+If you have data files for more than about five SQMs, you may wish to take advantage of the configuration option enabledSqms (see the [configuration instructions](config.MD)) to only enable some of them and have a dropdown list allowing the user to select which subset are displayed in the chart.

 ## Server backend

 The server backend, included in the distribution files for the SQM Visualizer, is the [SQM Data Retriever](https://github.com/dcreutz/SQM_Data-Retriever).
-While developed entirely to process data files for the SQM Visualizer, the SQM Data Retriever is a standalone server application with a full API.
+While developed to process data files for the SQM Visualizer, the SQM Data Retriever is a standalone server application with a full API.

 ## Data collection